2021 Los Angeles Dodgers season: September / October

 The next trip was to Great American Ballpark to face the Cincinnati Reds, who beat the Dodgers 3–1 to start the series.
 Luis Castillo struk out 10 in 6 1/3 innings for the Reds.
 The Dodgers took the next game, 5–1, as Scherzer pitched seven scoreless innings.
 Kershaw struck out eight while allowing only one run in five innings of the following game while Gavin Lux had three hits including a home run and drove in three RBI in an 8–5 win.
 Next up was a three-game series at Coors Field against the Colorado Rockies, starting with a 5–4 win in 10 innings.
 Albert Pujols drove in the winning run.
 However, Walker Buehler struggled in the next game, allowing five runs on seven hits in only 3 2/3 innings as the Dodgers lost to the Rockies 10–5.
 The Dodgers won the final game of the series, 7–5, thanks to a two-run homer by Muncy in the 10th inning.
 On September 24, the Dodgers traveled to Chase Field to play the Diamondbacks and began with a 4–2 win.
 A. J. Pollock homered in the game.
-That was followd by a 7–2 loss.
+That was followed by a 7–2 loss.
 In their final road game of the regular season, the Dodgers beat the Diamondbacks 3–0 for their 100th win of the season.
 Seager and Trea Turner homered in the game.